 Repurpose Old credit or gift cards to spread paint

 Baby wipes and paper towels clean and texturize

 Water spray bottles dilute paint, and can be used to create rivers and lakes.

-Stencil Girl has great stencils (but be warned: stencils are addicting and can add up!)
+Stencil Girl has great stencils (be warned: stencils are addicting!)

 Find washi tape on Etsy or at Michaels

-Create ephemera pages from magazines (or Kelly Kilmer sells packages regularly)
+Create ephemera pages from magazines or the amazing, generous Kelly Kilmer sells packages regularly

 Uni-Posca paint pens are my faves!